COFRSTeam/COFRS.CoreTemplate/README.md

 Press the Next button.

 Enter the name of your new service in the Project Name edit box, and select the folder that will hold your new service.
-Once you've fill in the dialog with your desired options, press the Create button.
+Once you've filled in the dialog with your desired options, press the Create button.

 The COFRS RESTful Service Template dialog will appear.
 There are four options: